lenne0815/openclaw-lxc/readme.md

 curl -fsSL https://openclaw.ai/install.sh | bash

+nano /etc/systemd/system/openclaw.service

+[Unit]
+Description=OpenClaw Gateway Service
+After=network.target

+[Service]
+# Since you are likely root in this container, we run as root.
+# If you created a specific user, change 'root' to that username.
+User=root
+Group=root

+# The command to start the gateway
+ExecStart=/usr/bin/openclaw gateway

+# Restart automatically if it crashes
+Restart=always
+RestartSec=5

+# Output logs to systemd journal
+StandardOutput=journal
+StandardError=journal

+[Install]
+WantedBy=multi-user.target

 Here is a clean, GitHub-ready Markdown snippet.
 You can copy and paste this directly into a `README.md` or a Gist.

 I have consolidated the repeated `apt update` commands and grouped the installations for efficiency.